Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Discussion

 As illustrated in \cref{sec:general-splitting}, allowing departure from the exact exponential operators or inclusion of time scaling enables a structural gain --- namely correct (limiting) free particle and harmonic oscillator statistical behavior.
 This procedure can likely be generalized to other exact splittings in different orderings, which could possibly help to ``repair'' these methods by affording them the necessary flexibility to realize the desired statistical properties.
 This idea may prove fruitful whenever the algorithmic form of Eq.~(\ref{eq:gen_split}) is used, for example, in the numerical integration of quantum spin dynamics \cite{tranchida2018}.

-Given the close connection between BAOAB and the GJ methods, we have been able to adapt the established analysis of accuracy for the LM family \cite{LM_book} into the conclusion that all the GJ methods are at least weakly second order accurate in the time step for nonlinear systems, consistent with the previously published analytical result for the GJF (GJ-I) method in Ref.~\cite{BIT}.
-The weak second order accuracy for the GJ methods is also consistent with the observation made in Section \ref{sec:equivalence}, that the GJ methods for any given time step can be described as one and the same method with different friction parameters.
+Given the close connection between BAOAB and the GJ methods, we have been able to use the established analysis of accuracy for the LM family \cite{LM_book}, as shown in Appendix \ref{appx:appdx}, to the conclude that all the GJ methods are at least weakly second order accurate in the time step for nonlinear systems, consistent with the previously published analytical result for the GJF (GJ-I) method in Ref.~\cite{BIT}.
+The weak second order accuracy for the GJ methods also intuitively follows from the observation made in Section \ref{sec:equivalence}, that the GJ methods for any given time step can be described as one and the same method with different friction parameters.

 This paper takes further advantage of the ABO splitting analogy to develop a new and improved definition of the half-step velocity for {\it any} of the GJ methods.
 This velocity, shown in Eq.~(\ref{eq:new_half_step}), produces the correct kinetic statistics for the noisy harmonic oscillator {\it and} it produces the correct transport velocity.
 We have illustrated the integration of this new velocity into standard forms of the GJ methods.
 Although correct for the configurational coordinate in all GJ methods, the combination of correct velocity drift and Maxwell-Boltzmann statistics has previously only been possible for GJ-III \cite{GJ}, but ought to be available in all stochastic schemes.
 This is especially true whenever the Langevin equation is used for its original purpose of modeling the kinetic effects of an implicit solvent on solute atoms and molecules simulated explicitly.